View as Map

 Tacos los Compas

-These Tripe and Cabeza Tacos are the real deal, and their fresh salsas and drink selection add just the right finishing touches.
-Also, their Carnitas and Adobada are mouth-watering, and their lightly caramelized onions are a must-try.
+These Tripe and Cabeza Tacos are no joke, and the fresh salsas and drink selection add just the right finishing touches.
+Also, the Carnitas and Adobada are mouth-watering, and their lightly caramelized onions are a must-try.
 Last, if you’re into Tripas, they’ve got you covered with crispy, fresh offerings.

 Tacos Mexicali

-Acharming roadside taco stand known for its simplicity and authenticity.
-It offers a limited yet delicious menu, with its standout items being the Borrego (lamb) and Cabeza tacos, both known for their tenderness and robust flavors.
+A charming roadside taco stand known for its simplicity and authenticity.
+It offers a limited and delicious menu with its standout items being the Borrego (lamb) and Cabeza tacos, both known for their tenderness and robust flavors.

 (Photo Courtesy of Taqueria Juanitos)